 A century and a half ago, in the name of cheap labor and white supremacy, major landowners such as Edward H. Cunningham and Littleberry A. Ellis helped propagate a system of exploitation that would drive the growth of the region’s sugar industry throughout the 19th century.
-Though most obviously manifested as chattel slavery, this sytem persisted after the Emancipation Proclamation and the 13th Amendment.
-It did so with an assist from the state of Texas, which leased thousands of convicts, most of them Black, to Cunningham and Ellis and other area planters.
-Funneled through a corrupted legal system which charged and sentenced them with petty crimes designed to marginalize the formerly enslaved, many were “convicts” in name only.
+Though most obviously manifested as chattel slavery, this system persisted after the Emancipation Proclamation and the ratification of the 13th Amendment.
+It did so with an assist from the State of Texas, which leased thousands of convicts, many of them Black, to Cunningham and Ellis and other area planters.
+Funneled through a corrupt legal system which charged and sentenced them with petty crimes designed to marginalize the formerly enslaved, many were “convicts” in name only.
 Their criminal convictions served as a mere formality to get them on sugar plantations, where they were brutalized by guards and worked in conditions as bad or worse than those that prevailed in the era of slavery.
 Convicts on area sugar plantations toiled non-stop in the Texas heat, lived in quarters rife with vermin and disease, and faced sadistic punishments and senseless killings.

 Decades later, the land on which these men and women were brutalized, tortured, and killed became a valuable commodity and was scooped up by developers looking to capitalize on Sugar Land as the next suburban boomtown.
 In 2002, the Texas General Land Office sold 2,018 acres including much of the Central State Prison Farm land to Newland Communities to build Telfair, a master-planned residential and commercial development.
 The deal involved the scandal-ridden Texas Permanent School Fund.
 With many locals still unaware of the history of the land and developers incentivized to ignore it, there was a lone voice, the late Reginald Moore, that tried to bring this issue to the forefront as soon as the land went on the market.

-Nonetheless, the report contains a major error in one of its important conclusions: the “Bullhead Camp” name given to the cemetery.
-We question the historical accuracy of this name and believe strongly that it obscures important moral lessons of the Sugar Land 95.
+We question the historical accuracy of this name and strongly believe that it obscures important moral lessons of the Sugar Land 95.

 Are the Sugar Land 95 Buried at the Bullhead Camp Cemetery?

 The resting site of the Sugar Land 95 is a place of great historical significance, but it “arrived” without a name.
 The current location of the Sugar Land 95 is approximately 12300 University Boulevard in Sugar Land, part of the Telfair planned community.
 This land was owned by L.A.
 Ellis until 1896, when it was transferred to his son C.G Ellis.
-In 1907, it was sold to Isaac H. Kempner and William T. Eldridge of the Imperial Sugar Company in 1907, who subsequently sold it to the state in 1908.
-While Bullhead was the colloquial name of a prison labor camp near the Bullhead Bayou, the historical record seems to indicate that the camp and its cemetery are not the same as the site where the Sugar Land 95 were discovered.
+In 1907, it was sold to Isaac H. Kempner and William T. Eldridge of the Imperial Sugar Company, who subsequently sold it to the state in 1908.
+While “Bullhead” was indeed the colloquial name of a prison labor camp near the Bullhead Bayou, the historical record is very clear that that camp and its cemetery are not the same as the site where the Sugar Land 95 were discovered.

-FBISD has concluded that this camp was “named after its position along the Bullhead Bayou Creek,” a position based on testimony in the “1909 Record of the State Senate Investigation of the Prison System.”
-That record, the three volume Report of the Penitentiary Investigating Committee, contains nearly one thousand pages of investigative material related to the brutal conditions that prevailed in Texas prisons and on convict lease farms in the first decade of the 20th century.
-Among that voluminous record is testimony offered by Sergeant R.J.
+FBISD has concluded that this camp was “named after its position along the Bullhead Bayou Creek,” a claim backed by a short section of testimony in the Report of the Penitentiary Investigation Committee presented to the Texas Legislature in the summer of 1910.
+That report contains nearly one thousand pages of investigative material related to brutal conditions in Texas prisons and on convict lease farms in the first decade of the 20th century.
+Among that voluminous record is testimony offered by former Sergeant R.J.
 Ritchie, who provided accounts of whippings he had performed and witnessed in 1907.
 Asked if he had seen burials of convicts in that time, Ritchie informed the Senate that “generally [there was] on each camp what is known as ‘convict graveyard.’”
 He had specific knowledge that “the Bullhead camp had a graveyard about three hundred yards from the camp in the corner of a pasture,” a fact he could testify to because he had dug graves there.
-From this snippet of testimony, it seems, FBISD concluded that the Sugar Land 95 site, which lay alongside the historical path of the Bullhead Bayou, must have been the graveyard on the “Bullhead Camp” mentioned by Ritchie.
+From this snippet of testimony, it seems, FBISD concluded that the Sugar Land 95 site must have been the graveyard on the “Bullhead Camp” mentioned by Ritchie.

 The FBISD report identifies various contract “labor forces” that worked near the Sugar Land 95 site.
 For much of the time it was in operation, that site was usually identified in state records and other accounts as Ellis Camp #1 or some other variant of the name “Ellis”—one of the primary beneficiaries of the convict lease program.
 This is perhaps the most historically accurate name for the Camp, and for the burial grounds of the Sugar Land 95.